TheoVasa/SHIMMER_EFFECT/README.md

 ## HOW TO USE THE C IMPLEMENTATION
 The C implementation has been built as a **windows** application, so it's not compatible with other operating systems.
 The libraries are linked statically, so you don't need anything to run the .exe file.

-If you want to play more with the effect and build your own version of the project, don't hesitate to adapt the *MAKEFILE* and all the templates variables in the file *utils.c*.
+If you want to play more with the effect and build your own version of the project, don't hesitate to adapt the *MAKEFILE* and all the templates variables in the file *utils.h*.

 The application offers two mode :